Harsh1347/Harsh1347.github.io/README.md

 ## Summary
 A dedicated data scientist with 3 years of experience in consulting, data engineering, and software development.
 Adept at applying data science methodologies to solve complex business problems, with a background in image processing and computer vision.
 Currently pursuing an MS in Data Science at Indiana University Bloomington, with a focus on advancing my technical expertise and exploring research opportunities.

+## Education

+### **Master of Science in Data Science | Indiana University Bloomington**
+**Duration:** August 2024 - Present

+- Engaging in advanced coursework and research in data science, with plans to seek TA/RA positions leveraging my experience.

+### **Bachelor of Technology in Electronics and Communication | Manipal Institute of Technology**
+**Minor:** Data Science
+**Notable Project:** Online Sign Verification System
+- Developed a machine learning model to assess the validity of online signatures based on features like x-y direction, velocity, and pressure.

 ## Professional Experience

 ### **Consultant | Deloitte USI - Strategy & Analytics Division**